 Research

 Research links effective school libraries to improved student learning and academic success.
-A good summary is provided in
+A good summary is provided by Hilary Hughes in School libraries and teacher-librarians: evidence of their contribution to student literacy and learning (2013).

 This suggests school libraries should have access to a qualified teacher-librarian.
 Teacher-librarians are a critical link between teaching and learning programs and professional library leadership.

-Students Need School Libraries campaign, an initiative of a coalition of library associations, effectively outlines the benefits of school libraries and provides links to supporting research.
+The Students Need School Libraries campaign, an initiative of a coalition of library associations, effectively outlines the benefits of school libraries and provides links to supporting research.
 Watch their video Why are School Libraries so Important?

 Further reading